 I encourage you to change or transmute this inner darkness into light, which requires compassion toward yourself and others.
 The first step is to be mindful and aware of your fears and internal dialogue.
 What thoughts or words arise within your mind?
 Observe these fear related thoughts without judging it or reacting to it.
 The second step is to understand that everyone feels fear, and have compassion for yourself and others experiencing this fear.
 This fear will pass as with all emotions.

-Try using Reiki therapy, breathwork, spiritual counseling, meditation, yoga practice, chi gong practice, acupuncture, and/or other forms of energy work to help with managing this fear.
+Try using Reiki therapy, breathwork, meditation, yoga practice, chi gong practice, acupuncture, and/or other forms of energy work to help with managing this fear.
 Spend time in nature known as “Forest Bathing” and a regular exercise regime also can provide relief during this pandemic.
 When you transmute your inner darkness into light, you will transmute darkness into light for our country and world.